emgiezet/summit2024workshop/demo-broken/Readme.md

 ## Description

-This is a complete stack for running Symfony 5 into Docker containers using docker-compose tool.
+This is a complete stack for running Symfony 7.1 into Docker containers using docker-compose tool.

 It is composed by 3 containers:

 - `nginx`, acting as the webserver.
-- `php`, the PHP-FPM container with the 7.4 PHPversion.
+- `php`, the PHP-FPM container with the 8.2 PHP version.
 - `db` which is the MySQL database container with a **MySQL 8.0** image.

 ## Installation